liuggio/statsd-php-client/Readme.md

 phpunit --coverage-html reports
 ```

-## Upgrade
+## Upgrading

 - BC from the v1.0.4 version, [see Sender and Client differences](https://github.com/liuggio/statsd-php-client/pull/5/files).

 - BC from the v1.0.* version:
   * The StatsdClientInterface::MAX_UDP_SIZE_STR is deprecated.
-  * The StastdClient::constructor permit only to parameters not 3, the boolean packet reducer has been removed, in favour
+  * The StastdClient::constructor permit only to parameters not 3, the boolean packet reducer has been removed,
-    of the PacketReducer Class that act as decorator.
+    in favour of the PacketReducer Class that act as decorator.
+  * The methods of StastdClient are not public
+     - setFailSilently
+     - getFailSilently
+     - setSender
+     - getSender